-How to identify whether e-invoice applies to your business?
-Is it applicable for all your POS Sale bills?
-Do you think E-Invoice means generating electronic invoices only from the Government GST portal in stipulated format?
+How to identify the applicability of e invoicing for your business?
+Is it applicable to all your POS Sale bills?
+Do you think E-Invoice means generating electronic invoices only from the Government GST portal in a stipulated format?
 Worried that it will be a time-consuming expensive affair due to the latest rule?

 Too many questions are running through your mind and you are searching for where you will get complete clarity for all your doubts.
 Here is a blog where all your question marks turn into full stops.

 - SECTION 1 – CONCEPT

 - What is the process of e-invoicing under GST?

 - What are the transactions/supplies covered under e-invoicing?

 - What are the documents covered for e-invoicing?

 - Is e-invoicing applicable to B2C?

 - What are the methods/ways through which e-invoices can be generated?